splunk-terraform/terraform-provider-signalfx/website/docs/r/event_feed_chart.html.markdown

 * `time_range` - (Optional) From when to display data.
 SignalFx time syntax (e.g. `"-5m"`, `"-1h"`).
 Conflicts with `start_time` and `end_time`.
 * `start_time` - (Optional) Seconds since epoch.
 Used for visualization.
 Conflicts with `time_range`.
 * `end_time` - (Optional) Seconds since epoch.
 Used for visualization.
 Conflicts with `time_range`.

+## Attributes Reference

+In a addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the chart.
+* `url` - The URL of the chart.